Q: Is there anything I can do to prevent osteoarthritis? Or is it just inevitable?

 A: Osteoarthritis may seem like something we have to put up with as we age.
 It may not be possible to completely stop the underlying cause of osteoarthritis, but that does not mean there’s nothing you can do.
 Osteoarthritis develops when cartilage, a cushioning tissue that covers the ends of bones at joints, starts to deteriorate.
 This can cause pain, stiffness and swelling to varying degrees.

-One risk factor for painful osteoarthritis is being overweight (a body mass index, or BMI, of 25 to 29.9) or obese (BMI of 30 or more).
+One risk factor for painful osteoarthritis is having a BMI > 25 (having overweight) or a BMI > 30 (having obesity).
 Your joints are meant to withstand a certain amount of force.
 But every pound of excess weight adds two to four pounds of pressure on your knees.
 By losing 20 pounds, you’re taking 40 to 80 pounds of force off of them.
 Losing weight can help to at least slow down the progression of osteoarthritis.

 You can also protect joints by staying physically fit, in particular by strengthening the muscles that surround vulnerable joints.
 Strong muscles mean less stress on the joint itself.
 Regular exercise of all kinds, including aerobic activity, helps keep joints healthy.
 That’s because the most mobile joints in the body contain a liquid called synovial fluid.
 When a joint is compressed, this fluid washes over the joint, providing lubrication and nourishment.